keatonnguyen/Hovercraft-Project/README.md

 - If the turn takes too long (timeout), it resets the servo to a centered position.
 <br />

+### `hovercraft.rblx`
+A RBLX model that:
+- Visualises the physical components of the hovercraft.
+- Follows precise measurements taken during construction of the hovercraft.

+### `tests.ino`
+An Arduino sketch that:
+- Interfaces with all critical components of the hovercraft.
+- Runs tests on each component and facilitates debugging & troubleshooting.

 ## Requirements

 ### Roblox Studio